 Multipath, εmρ and εmφ

-Multipath occurs when part of the signal from the satellite reaches the receiver after one or more reflections or scattering from the ground, a building, or another object.
-These reflected signals can interfere with the signal that reaches the receiver directly from the satellite.
 Since carrier phase multipath is based on a fraction of the carrier wavelength, and code multipath is relative to the chipping rate, the effect of multipath on pseudorange solutions is orders of magnitude larger than it is in carrier phase solutions.
-The effect of multipath on a carrier phase measurement can reach a quarter of a wavelength, which is about 5 cm.
-The effect of multipath on a pseudorange measurement can reach 1.5 times the length of a chip, though it is more often a few meters.
 However, multipath in carrier phase is harder to mitigate than multipath in pseudoranges.

 The high frequency of the GPS codes tends to limit the field over which multipath can contaminate pseudorange observations.
 Once a receiver has achieved lock, that is, its replica code is correlated with the incoming signal from the satellite, signals outside the expected chip length can be rejected.
 Generally speaking, multipath delays of less than one chip, those that are the result of a single reflection, are the most troublesome.

 Fortunately, there are factors that distinguish reflected multipath signals from direct, line-of-sight, signals.
 For example, reflected signals at the frequencies used for L1, L2, and L5 tend to be weaker and more diffuse than the directly received signals.
 Another difference involves the circular polarization of the GPS signal.
 The polarization is actually reversed when the signal is reflected.
 Reflected, multipath signals become Left Hand Circular Polarized, LHCP, whereas the signals received directly from the GPS satellites are Right Hand Circular Polarized, RHCP.
 RHCP means that it rotates clockwise when observed in the direction of propagation.
-But while the majority of multipath signals may be LHCP, it is possible for them to arrive at the received in-phase usually through an even number of multiple reflections.
-These characteristics allow some multipath signals to be identified and rejected at the receiver’s antenna.
+However, in the face of multiple reflections the attribute is not determinative.
+In any case, these characteristics allow some multipath signals to be identified and rejected at the receiver’s antenna.

 Antenna Design and Multipath